MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/reference/microsoft-ciframework.md

   - "dyn365-developer"
 ---

-# Microsoft.CIFramework methods (Dynamics 365 Channel Integration Framework JavaScript API reference)
+# Microsoft.CIFramework methods (Dynamics 365 Channel Integration Framework 1.0 JavaScript API reference)

-Provides methods to use JavaScript API to manage the communication panel, records, and forms in the Dynamics 365 model-driven app.
+Microsoft CIFramework provides methods to use JavaScript API to manage the communication panel, records, and forms in the Dynamics 365 model-driven app.

 > [!Important]
 > - The [CIFInitDone event handler](events/cifinitdone.md) must be invoked before calling the other APIs.